Greece Demographics

 Classroom

 Children are obligated to attend nine years of school in Greece, primary level being the first six.
 Today there are thoughts that school should be obligatory for 12 years and it is very likely that this law will soon be applied.
 Primary level schools are always in a different building than secondary schools.
 They hold around 100 children for each class.
 Half of the primary level schools in big cities are old buildings that have always been schools and have some history.
 There are also many new buildings that were built to accommodate children as the population increased.
-However in some areas far from the city center they do not have adequate buildings to be used for schooling or the buildings used don’t have the right technical specifications.
+However, in some areas far from the city center they do not have adequate buildings to be used for schooling or the buildings used don’t have the right technical specifications.
 Small villages almost always have new buildings for schools.
-However, there is usually one school in each region and many children have to walk a long distance regardless the weather.
+However, there is usually one school in each region and many children have to walk a long distance regardless of the weather.

 Classrooms have desks and chairs for each child and a lot of free space.
 There is a board and a desk for the teacher.
-Classrooms have toys especially toys that teach numbers and letters and it is also common to have musical instruments for children, usually small electric pianos, xylophones and harmonicas.
+Classrooms have toys, especially toys that teach numbers and letters, and it is also common to have musical instruments for children, usually small electric pianos, xylophones, and harmonicas.
 Electronic and audiovisual equipment is usually available in a private classroom and not in each classroom.
 Teachers either move the equipment to the classroom when they want to use it or take the children to that classroom to attend the lesson there.
 This applies to schools in small villages as well, as these areas are usually the first to implement advanced technological changes.

-Schools usually have a kiosk selling fast food in the school yard.
+Schools usually have a kiosk selling fast food in the schoolyard.
 These kiosks are normally private and therefore not controlled by the school.
 Many children buy snacks from there and eat them during breaks.

 Learning

-The subjects that are taught in primary schools are the same for every school: Greek language, mathematics, geography, history, music, painting, English and German language.
+The subjects that are taught in primary schools are the same for every school: Greek language, mathematics, geography, history, music, painting, English, and German language.
 As children grow older, more subjects are introduced.

-It is compulsory for all children to attend the secondary school.
-In cases of severe health difficulties children can attend a special school or be taught at home.
+It is compulsory for all children to attend secondary school.
+In cases of severe health difficulties, children can attend a special school or be taught at home.
 Teachers in schools are responsible for taking care of the children.
-In cases of disputes or conflicts the matter reaches the headmaster who is responsible for both children and teachers.
+In cases of disputes or conflicts, the matter reaches the headmaster who is responsible for both children and teachers.
 Matters of discipline are solved in the school and rarely reach a higher authority.
 However, there are no clear instructions on every aspect of the procedures.
 Children are not obligated to wear uniforms nor do they greet adults in a specific way.
-They are obligated however, to be polite and much attention is given to the way they behave towards teachers and to each other.
+They are obligated, however, to be polite and much attention is given to the way they behave towards teachers and to each other.

 Greece Health Information